virrrex/6Companies30Days/README.md

 - 8. <a href="https://practice.geeksforgeeks.org/problems/maximum-height-tree4803/1/">Maximum Height Tree</a>
 - 9. <a href="https://leetcode.com/problems/guess-number-higher-or-lower-ii/">Guess Number Higher or Lower II</a>
 - 10. <a href="https://leetcode.com/problems/generate-random-point-in-a-circle/">Generate Random Point in a Circle</a>
+- 11. <a href="https://leetcode.com/problems/maximum-performance-of-a-team/">Maximum Performance of a Team</a>
 - 13. <a href="https://leetcode.com/problems/find-the-kth-largest-integer-in-the-array/">Find the Kth Largest Integer in the Array</a>
 - 14. <a href="https://practice.geeksforgeeks.org/problems/largest-number-in-k-swaps-1587115620/1/">Largest number in K swaps</a>
 - 15. <a href="https://leetcode.com/problems/divide-two-integers/">Divide Two Integers</a>